PCMDI/pcmdi_metrics/pcmdi_metrics/extremes/README.md

 # PMP Extremes Metrics

-This documentation is a work in progress, and may change at any time.
+This documentation is a work in progress.

 ## Inputs

 This package expects input files to be cf-compliant.
 X and Y dimensions must be named "lon" and "lat", and the time dimension must be named "time".
 The input variables must be called "tasmax", "tasmin", or "pr".
+Input files must contain lat, lon, and time bounds.

 Temperature: metrics in same units as input data.
 Must have variable "tasmax" or "tasmin"